S5NC/mesh-design/README.md

   - (A single bit could be used to turn specification of packet destination off in the _packet type_ data (Packet type: **MESSAGE SPECIFIC PACKET DESINATION** vs Packet type: **MESSAGE FLOOD PACKET**), this would save a few bits when flooding, but waste a bit when not, but also make the node with organic id 0xFFFF not have to switch it's ID to share it with 0x0000)
 - Destination's node ID
   - 0xFFFF for no particular node (flood to all)
+- Message type
+  - This is always present in all messages
+  - Options: **USER COMMUNICATION**, **ACKNOWLEDGEMENT**
+  - Packet type is used instead of changing the payload inside the message body.
+This is a random choice, the contents of a packet could be known by checking the first bits of the payload instead.
+- Message
+  - (the actual payload)

 ## Examples